FAQs

 Who are your favorite designers and why?

-From the past, I would say Edith Head and Helen Rose (Old Hollywood costume designers), Chanel, and Givenchy.
-Currently, I enjoy Michael Kors, Jason Wu, and L'Wren Scott among others.
-I lean toward classic clean lines, great fit, and lots of color.
+From the past, I would say Edith Head, Jean Louis, and Helen Rose (Old Hollywood costume designers) as well as Coco Chanel and Hubert de Givenchy.
+Currently, I enjoy Michael Kors, Ralph Lauren, and Jason Wu among others.
+I lean toward classic clean lines, a body conscious fit, and lots of color.

 My own uniform is unquestionably a great dress.
 That's the trademark of GlamAmor, really.
 It's a statement piece that only needs some simple jewelry and you're out the door.
 It looks amazing and takes a lot less effort than trying to put together a lot of separates.
 I also find it more comfortable, and didn't Chanel say that was the mark of true luxury?
 I also tend to pair my vintage dresses with a sexy pump or strappy stiletto.
 You look modern, sexy, and ladylike.